drieswijns/crossbario_tutorial/2_chatroom/README.md

       })();
     })();

+We are now connected to the crossbar router.
+Next up is listening to messages.
+You can listen to messages by using crossbar's **subscribe** functionality:

+    session.subscribe(
+      'com.x.x',  // the route
+      function(args, kwargs){
+          // handle message
+      }
+    );

-Tell the application to subscribe to new messages, and write the messages to the screen.
+In our chat application we want to subscribe to new messages, and write the messages to the screen.

     var on_crossbar_connect = function(session){
       console.log("Connected to crossbar router");